 The rate of cancer found incidentally within the breast after a prophylactic mastectomy ranges from 2-8%.[i] [ii] [iii] [iv] [v][vi] [vii] When cancer is indeed found after the mastectomy, a sentinel node biopsy is no longer possible given that there is no longer a breast into which dye can be injected.
-Therefore, women choosing to have a prophylactic mastectomy (whether for a BRCA mutation or other reason) must consider that 2-8% risk and decide if they want a sentinel node biopsy or not.
+Therefore, women choosing to have a prophylactic mastectomy (whether for a BRCA gene mutation or other reason) must consider that 2-8% risk and decide if they want a sentinel node biopsy or not.

 Why the dilemma?
 Well, sentinel node biopsies can have complications, such as pain, numbness, arm swelling (lymphedema), fluid buildup (seroma), limited arm movement, and infection.
 Since about 95% of patients having a prophylactic mastectomy do not have cancer found in the breast, most women do not want to take the additional risks associated with a sentinel node biopsy.
 However, if cancer is found in the breast after removal and a sentinel node biopsy was not chosen, all armpit nodes would need to be removed in order to see if any of them shows signs of cancer.
 While this is the only way to assure that no cancer has spread beyond the breast, removal of all those nodes causes complications in up to 84% of patients [viii] [ix] [x] versus 10% for a sentinel node.[xi] [xii] To use an example of the most feared complication of axillary surgery, lymphedema occurs in 2% after sentinel biopsy, and in 13% after complete dissection.[xiii]
 Finding out whether cancer escaped to the nodes is critical, because positive nodes can significantly alter the need for additional treatments such as chemotherapy, hormonal therapy, and radiation.

 So, would you choose a sentinel node biopsy as an “insurance policy” against needing a more invasive axillary procedure if cancer is found in your breast after removal?
-Again, the current trend is not to perform sentinel node biopsy during prophylactic mastectomy, except in the setting of a locally advanced cancer in the opposite breast.[iv] [v] [vi] [vii] If you fall within the 5% of women who have cancer found after a prophylactic mastectomy, removal of all the nodes is the only generally accepted method to rule out spread.
+Again, the trend has historically been not to perform sentinel node biopsy during prophylactic mastectomy, except in the setting of a locally advanced cancer in the opposite breast.[iv] [v] [vi] [vii] If you fall within the 5% of women who have cancer found after a prophylactic mastectomy, removal of all the nodes is the only generally accepted method to rule out spread.

-Disclaimer: The Pink Lotus Breast Center has started using the PBDI technique very recently.
-It is currently unknown which factors influence the precise length of time that the dye remains in the sentinel nodes.
+Disclaimer: While PBDI has been used successfully over the past many years, it is unknown which factors influence the precise length of time that the blue dye remains in the sentinel nodes.
 Further studies in that regard are needed.